MathiasReichardt/HypermediaUi/README.md

 There will be bugs and it is not very fault tollerant.
 Be nice to the UI :)

-#Todo List
+# Todo List
 Clean up all the code todos :)

 ## UI
-- use rel of hypermedia links to name breadcrums buttons -> add to ApiPath
+- Use rel of hypermedia links to name breadcrums buttons -> add to ApiPath
-- fold action form by default to save screen space
+- Fold action form by default to save screen space
-- breadcrums:  for query pagination use a drop down button containing all with same url but different query string to save space
+- Breadcrums:  for query pagination use a drop down button containing all with same url but different query string to save space

 ## BUGS
 - always send siren accept header